digiltd/oh-rtd-test/Explanation-of-Sitemaps.md

 * _refresh_ is the refresh period of the image in milliseconds
 * _service_ sets the persistence service to use.
 If no service is set, openHAB will use the first queryable persistence service it finds.
 Therefore, for an installation with only a single persistence service, this is not required.
 * _period_ sets the length of the time axis of the chart.
 Valid values are h, 4h, 8h, 12h, D, 3D, W, 2W, M, 2M, 4M, Y
-* The following parameters are only available in v1.5:
+* The following parameters are only available in v1.5 and over the HTTP(S) request:
 _begin_ / _end_  sets the begin / end of the time axis of the chart.
 Valid values are in this format: yyyyMMddHHmm (yyyy := year, MM := month, dd := day, HH := hour (0-23), mm := minutes).